Azure/java-aks-aca-dapr-workshop/docs/modules/2-Module/index.md

 4. Open a **new** terminal window and change the current folder to `FineCollectionService`.

 5. Enter the following command to run the FineCollectionService with a Dapr sidecar:
+  * Ensure you have run `dapr init` command prior to running the below command

    ```console
    dapr run --app-id finecollectionservice --app-port 6001 --dapr-http-port 3601 --dapr-grpc-port 60001 --components-path ../dapr/components mvn spring-boot:run